AbhishekPatil313/AbhishekPatil313/README.md

 # Hello! 👋👋

 I am _Abhishek Patil_.
 I'm  a **Full Stack Developer** from Pune , Maharashtra .
-I'm highly skilled with **C++/JavaScript** 💻 and all its associated runtimes.
+I'm highly skilled with **C++( Pointers , Standard Template Library , Templates and Generic Programming  , good understanding of recursion and dynamic programming )/JavaScript** 💻 and all its associated runtimes.
 I'm someone who is always on the lookout for modern tools that would improve the experience of both the developers and end-users.

 ### 🌟 Technologies I've worked with: